stellar-deprecated/solar/docs/components.md

 ### Advanced notes:

 k-inputGroup also handles edgecases such as maintaining consistent left/right padding with bigger font size.
-It pulls sizing from `$kSpacing`.
+It pulls sizing from `$k-spacing`.

 While one could configure k-inputGroup flex direction to be a column, this is not something that kelp supports out of the box since it is a rare use case.